-Explore our lone worker devices, app, and management system; providing you with the lone worker solutions to keep your workforce safe, and make your job easier.
+Explore our lone worker devices, app, and management system; providing you with the lone worker solution to keep your workforce safe, and make your job easier.

-There are 3 key elements to lone worker solutions:
+There are 3 key elements to a lone worker solution:

 Our lone worker devices provide your teammates with a means to call for help when they need it.
 This can be done in a variety of ways and it’s important to tailor each part of the solution to your organisation.